 So how should you end a personal statement and create a great final paragraph?

-I’ve broken down each of these elements in detail, so that you can craft the perfect personal statement final paragraph…
+I’ve broken down each of these elements in detail so that you can craft a successful personal statement final paragraph…

 The Final Paragraph Must Evidence Your Suitability